 Other diagnostic tests that might be used include:

 Once your child is diagnosed with Hirschsprung disease, treatment will start with rectal irrigations.
 This is when we put a soft, flexible catheter into the rectum to irrigate out the stool with saline solution.
 This helps to clear the stool from the rectum and colon.

 Surgery is needed to remove the part of the colon that does not have ganglion cells.
 The healthy intestine is then reconnected to the anus so that your child can pass stool normally.
 This surgery can usually be done minimally invasively with small incisions, which may decrease pain and healing time after surgery.

-Treatment is removal of the aganglionic portion of the colon.
-Surgical correction is a 1 to 3 stage process.
-In some cases, a temporary colostomy (an artificial opening from the colon to the skin) is made with the part of the bowel with normal nerve transmission.
-This colostomy allows the bowel some rest in order to return to its normal function.
+Often, the removal of the colon without ganglion cells and the reconnection of healthy intestine to the anus can be completed in a single operation.
+In some cases, a temporary colostomy or ileostomy, an opening from the colon or small intestine to the skin to allow passage of stool into a bag, is created This may be done if your child is sick with enterocolitis, or if rectal irrigations have not been effective in removing stool from the colon.
+This colostomy or ileostomy allows the bowel some rest in order to return to its normal function.
 It also allows the child time for weight gain before the more complicated repair takes place in the next surgery.
 In the final correction, the pediatric surgery team pulls the working part of the colon down and attaches it to a point near the anus.
-The colostomy may be closed at this time.
-The surgery team then waits for the passage of normal stool.
-If you have any questions, please do not hesitate to ask your nurse or any member of the pediatric surgery team.
+The colostomy or ileostomy may be closed at this time.

 If you have any questions, use the online tool below to help us connect with you.
 To refer a patient or schedule an appointment, please contact our clinic using the information below.